 Health policy, health care financing and delivery, health care markets

-Paul Ginsburg is the Leonard D. Schaeffer Chair in Health Policy Studies at the Brookings Institution.
-He is also Professor of Health Policy at the Sol Price School of Public Policy, University of Southern California and serves as Director of Public Policy at the USC Schaeffer Center for Health Policy and Economics.
-He is leading the Schaeffer Initiative on Innovation in Health Policy, which is a joint program of USC and Brookings.
+Paul Ginsburg is Professor of Health Policy at the Sol Price School of Public Policy, University of Southern California and a Senior Fellow at the USC Schaeffer Center for Health Policy and Economics.
 From 1995 through the end of 2013 he founded and served as President of the Center for Studying Health System Change (HSC).
 Initiated with core support from the Robert Wood Johnson Foundation, HSC conducted research to inform policymakers and other audiences about changes in organization, financing and delivery of care and their effects on people.
 HSC was widely known for the objectivity and technical quality of its research and its success in communicating it to policy makers, industry and the media as well as to the research community.
 It enjoyed particular respect for its knowledge of developments in communities and health care markets.

 Prior to his founding HSC, Ginsburg served as the founding Executive Director of the predecessor to the Medicare Payment Advisory Commission (MedPAC).
 Widely regarded as highly influential, the Commission developed the Medicare physician payment reform that was enacted by the Congress in 1989.
 In 2016, Ginsburg was appointed a MedPAC Commissioner.
 He was a Senior Economist at RAND and served as Deputy Assistant Director at the Congressional Budget Office (CBO).
 Before that, he served on the faculties of Duke and Michigan State Universities.
 He earned his doctorate in economics from Harvard University.